 |Retain Course Items||$0|

 |Total Course Estimate||$68,471|

 |Payable Estimate (at commencement)||$16,233|

 Retain Course Items are purchased once by the student prior to commencing.
 Those items then become the property of the student.
 Fees listed are at 2021 rates and may increase annually over the duration of delivery.
 The student tuition fees listed are subject to change given individual circumstances at enrolment.
 For more information please contact our Course Advisors on 1300 BOX HILL.

 Completion of 28 core subjects and 4 practicum subjects with a total of 80 days of placement required.

 Some subjects cannot be undertaken until associated subjects from the previous year have been completed.

 Practicum subjects must be completed in order, that is, first year, then second year, then third, etc.

-The course is delivered through occasional weekend intensives, and practical workshops, together with regular Tuesday evening tutorials, self-paced and online activities and industry-related assessment.
+The course is delivered through occasional Saturday intensives, and practical workshops, together with regular evening tutorials on Tuesdays and Thursdays, self-paced and online activities and industry-related assessment.
 You'll undertake 80 days practicum over the course duration in a range of early childhood settings other than your own workplace.

 You will complete 30 hours of face-to-face class time in lecture, tutorial and workshop format.
 Additionally, you will complete approximately 5 hours of online activities for each core subject.
 Attendance at classes is compulsory.